DAO-Driven/Crowdfunding-on-Allo-V2/README.md

 As we continue to develop and enhance the Decentralized GrantStream platform, we aim to introduce new features and strategies to improve functionality and user engagement:

-1. **Implementation of Three Strategy Types:**
+1. **Implementation of Three Strategy Use Cases:**
-   - **Crowdfunding Strategy:** Designed for executors to actively seek investors.
+   - **Crowdfunding:** Designed for executors to actively seek investors.
-   - **Bounty Strategy:** Allows investors to wait for executors to take the initiative.
+   - **Bounty:** Allows investors to wait for executors to take the initiative.
-   - **Sub-Strategy:** Functions under a parent strategy with predefined investors and executors, maintaining identical voting weights as the parent strategy.
+   - **Agreement:** A strategy with predefined investors and executors.

+   All three cases will be covered by a single strategy, initialized with different parameters.

 2. **Integration of ERC-1155 Tokens:**
    - **Voting Token Type:** Minted during each voting round, these tokens facilitate the delegation of voting rights, with a potential sub-delegation process visualized as a linked list and tracked via Hats and ERC-1155 NFTs.